 As a result of the incident, CPL has terminated its business relationship with AMCA.

 AMCA’s problems, however, are not limited to the loss of one customer.
-A number of states, as well as several U.S. senators, have launched investigations into breach; and affected patients have filed dozens of lawsuits against AMCA, alleging delayed breach notification and failure to protect PHI from a HIPAA data breach.
+A number of states, as well as several U.S. senators, have launched investigations into the breach; affected patients have filed dozens of lawsuits against AMCA, alleging delayed breach notification and failure to protect PHI from a HIPAA data breach.

 Even that is not all.
 In June, AMCA’s parent company, Retrieval-Masters Creditors Bureau Inc., voluntarily filed for Chapter 11 bankruptcy.

-As is shown by the AMCA HIPAA data breach, HIPAA data breaches be costly and negatively affect your organization’s reputation.
+As is shown by the AMCA HIPAA data breach, HIPAA data breaches can be costly and negatively affect your organization’s reputation.
 Making sure your organization has proper safeguards in place to protect PHI can save your organization from hefty fines, lawsuits, and bad publicity.